Why does oil not dissolve in water?

 Cooking: Whisk or shake oil and vinegar dressings if you don’t use them right away.

-Environmental Science: When oil spills on oceans or lakes, they form a noticeable sea above the water that makes it difficult for dams to remove.
+Environmental Science: When oil spills into oceans or lakes, they form a noticeable sheen above the water that makes it difficult for dams to remove.

-Why does oil not dissolve in water main reason?
+Why does oil not dissolve in water, the main reason?

 Can We Make Oil and Water Mix?